acmucsd/kartana/README.md

 Fill the `.env.example` file with the necessary credentials and URL's and save it as `.env`.
 Check the comments in the file for details.
-If you need any help acquiring the credentials in the `.env.example` file, consult the `SECURITY.md` file for details.
+If you need any help acquiring the credentials in the `.env.example` file, consult the `SECURITY.md` file for details, along with the other docs for any specific pipeline to configure.

-This script can be run using:
+Kartana can be run using:
 ```sh
 yarn start
 ```

-The script can be saved as a cronjob, if necessary.

 # Credits